 Clicking on the ‘Projects‘ tab and looking at my work is a better way to get to know me, but for those interested or curious, here’s a brief nutshell version of who I am.

-Around this time I started in comics, writing and illustrating my webcomic Angry People from 2000 to 2003.
+Around this time I became involved in webcomics, writing and illustrating Angry People from 2000 to 2003.
 I also moved to Michigan in a fit of pique, and during that time collaborated with fellow webcomic creator Corey Marie on her popular series Life’s So Rad.
-We co-wrote and published the zine of same name for a year, which featured long-form comics as well as music reviews and interviews.
-One day, after getting off the phone with a rep from Capitol Records (having just scheduled an interview with OK Go for the zine), I realized that I wanted to be a music journalist.
+We co-wrote and published six issues of the zine of same name, which featured long-form comics as well as music reviews and interviews.
+One day, after getting off the phone with a rep from Capitol Records (having just scheduled an interview with OK Go), I realized that I wanted to be a music journalist.

-In 2017, my friend and collaborator Strangely Doesburg invited me to start a podcast, and together we created Pilot House (2017-2022), an in-depth but loving dissection of TV pilots from beloved (and not-so-beloved) shows.
-After 71 episodes and two live shows at conventions, we put the podcast on hiatus to focus on other things.
+In 2017, my friend and collaborator Strangely Doesburg invited me to start a podcast, and together we created Pilot House (2017-2022), an in-depth but loving dissection of pilots from beloved (and not-so-beloved) TV shows.
+After 71 episodes and two live shows, we put the podcast on hiatus to focus on other things.

 I had been writing short fiction since my return to Seattle, and finally self-published two of the stories as handmade chapbooks in 2014 and 2017 respectively.
 I then recorded and released an audiobook collection, The Wedding Band and Other Stories, in March of 2020.

-For the first six months of the pandemic, I ran an ongoing livestream series called The Isolated Literary Society, where I read works of fiction aloud every weekday (including Jane Austen, Neil Gaiman, and Lewis Carroll).
-The archived videos are still available to watch on YouTube.
-Around this same time I dabbled with being a music streamer on Twitch, but it wasn’t for me.
+For the first six months of the pandemic, I ran an ongoing livestream series called The Isolated Literary Society, where I read works of fiction aloud every weekday (including Jane Austen, Steven Brust, and Lewis Carroll).
+Around this same time I dabbled with being a music streamer on Twitch, but it didn’t take.